fouzilali/carpark-server/README.md

 nodemon app.js # For restarting the server on file change
 ```

-Make sure to build the frontend or else the changes wont be seen when served from the Backend server
+# Run the frontend Dashboard

-The Dashboard can be developed on its own by doing:
+The Dashboard runs on its own server from a subfolder, do:
 ```
 cd Dash/Source\ Files/
 npm run start